stevenagle/Spring-Boot-Demo/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## In-progress:
-- Conceptualizing how I want to streamline validation (currently using a somewhat hacky validator class during bootstrapping)
+- Conceptualizing how I want to streamline validation.
+Currently using custom validation, but that's only because if I wire in @Valid and enforce DTOs, I end up with a lot of exceptions that are hard to wrangle.
+MethodArgumentNotValidExceptions can't be caught by ControllerAdvice and don't provide meaningful feedback.
+Once a UI is built, I can do front-end validation to block these at the form level and delete my custom validation while adding more reliance on Spring validation as a backup mechanism.
-- Multi-field PATCH updates
+- Multi-field PATCH updates.
-- Ongoing debate on if I want to save this as an easy skeleton reference for a basic Spring Boot CRUD app or extend it into something resembling an actual product
 - Build out Thymeleaf UI pages to wire a front-end for these operations